Social Media Style Guide Examples: Boost Your Brand

 How to Structure a Social Media Style Guide for Maximum Effectiveness

-Structure your guide around user needs rather than internal departments.
-A social media manager searching for Instagram caption guidelines shouldn't wade through corporate history.
-They need immediate access to voice examples, hashtag protocols, and visual specifications for that specific platform.
+Structure your guide around user needs, not internal departments.
+A social media manager searching for Instagram caption guidelines shouldn't wade through corporate history — they need immediate access to voice examples, hashtag protocols, and visual specifications.

 Voice and Tone Framework Development